 Abstract

-We outline two points of criticism with respect to the target article.
+We outline two points of criticism.
 Firstly, we argue that robots do constitute a separate category of beings in people's minds rather than being mere depictions of non-robotic characters.
 Secondly, we find that (semi-)automatic processes underpinning communicative interaction play a greater role in shaping robot-directed speech than Clark and Fischer's theory of social robots as depictions indicate.

 Original language | English |